-Clooney hosted two weekend fundraisers in California on behalf of Democratic presidential candidate Hillary Clinton.
-Donations for attendees at an event in San Francisco topped out at $353,000 per couple, which Clooney acknowledges is an "obscene amount of money."
+Sanders paid a visit to the Vatican.
+And Clinton made her way to California, where actor George Clooney hosted two weekend fundraisers for her.
+Donations for attendees at an event in San Francisco topped out at $353,000 per couple, which even Clooney said is an "obscene amount of money."

-The event even drew pro-Bernie Sanders demonstrators, Clooney recounted in an interview airing Sunday on NBC's "Meet the Press."
+The fundraiser even drew pro-Sanders demonstrators, Clooney recounted in an interview airing Sunday on NBC's "Meet the Press."
 When he went to talk with them, he said, they called him a corporate shill.

 "That's one of the funnier things you could say about me," the Oscar-winner said, though he conceded that some of the protesters had a valid point regarding a different matter.

 "Their T-shirts said, you know, 'You sucked as Batman,'" said Clooney, the star of 1997's "Batman & Robin," one of the least memorable films in the superhero franchise.
 "And I was like, 'Well, you kind of got me on that one.'"